Mark Hall (fighter)

-Mark Hall is an American Mixed Martial Artist and Amateur Kickboxer who competed in the Light heavyweight division.
+Mark Hall is an American retired mixed martial artist and Amateur Kickboxer who competed in the Light heavyweight division.
 Hall is most famous for his 42 second stoppage of the 390lb Sumo World Champion, Koji Kitao at UFC 9.
 Hall is also known for his bouts against Don Frye at UFC: Ultimate Ultimate 1996, THE U-JAPAN Super Fighting Vol.1, and UFC 10.